UriKurae/Pinball/README.md

  ### Debug keys

  - F1 shows all collisions included in the game.
- - Left clicking the ball of the player while on collision mode will allow you to grab the ball and move it freely.
+ - Left clicking and holding the ball of the player while on collision mode will allow you to grab the ball and move it freely.

 ## Developers and github